 What is the Code Quest Arcade?

-This year we are planning to hold a live in person coding arcade!
-Students will bring their games to Lake Trail School on May 11th, 2023 and students from other schools will be able to visit and play the games and learn from them.
+This year we are planning to hold another live in person coding arcade!
+Students will bring their games to Lake Trail School on May 23th, 2024 and students from other schools will be able to visit and play the games and learn from them.
 Most of the games will be created using Scratch but there will be other exciting innovations to look at.
 If you are interested, please email Kara Dawson (firstname.lastname@example.org) for more information.

 Pinnguaq has taken over the Coding Quest lessons previously run by the Learning Partnership.
 You can find video tutorials here to do with your classes.

 To keep this very simple, your game must teach the player something.
 It can be basic or complex depending on your skill level.
 It can also be done in any program or robot with coding.